DIY Repairing Drywall Water Damage

 Install a New Piece of Drywall

-With gypsum board plaster, use a new piece of drywall that will be a little below the surrounding wall or ceiling surface.
-Build up over the patch piece with joint compound, to restore a smooth surface.
+With gypsum board plaster, use a slightly thinner piece of drywall to patch it.
+This will place it a little below the surrounding surface, allowing room to build up over the patch with joint compound and restore a matching smooth surface.

 Tape the Seams